Circular-Reasoning Cici chapter opener illustration

 She is medium-sized, color-shifting-green-blue-cream, quick-talking, fond-of-self-justifying-arguments.
 Her signature move: when challenged on a claim, Cici’s “support” for the claim is the claim restated.
 “X is true because X is true.”
 Or more subtly: “This book is reliable because it says it’s reliable.”
 The premise smuggles in the conclusion.

-This is load-bearing.
+This is essential.
 Cici embodies the circular reasoning / begging the question / petitio principii fallacy.
 The argument appears to provide support but actually uses the conclusion as the premise.
 Detection requires careful reading of what the premise actually says.

 Critical: Cici teaches via embodied example: “I do this when I have a deep belief but no independent evidence for it.
 We all do this sometimes.
 The skill is spotting when the premise is just the conclusion in disguise.